What role does social justice play in climate research?

 Birgit Klötzer, M.Sc.

-Research associate at TU Braunschweig and member of the Climate Future Lab OPEN_CULTURES
+Research associate at TU Braunschweig and member of the Climate Future Lab OpenCultures

 All

-1.5 – one scientist, five questions with Dr. Falko Feldmann
+1.5 – one scientist, five questions with Prof. Dr. Andreas Schuldt

-4 min.
+7 min.
 Reading time

 3 min.
 Reading time